voedger/voedger-internals/server/design/sequences.md

 // actualizer is started in goroutine by Actualize().
 // Flow:
-// - Cancel and wait flusher() goroutine if running
+// - if s.flusherWG is not nil
+//   - s.cancelFlusherCtx()
+//   - Wait for s.flusherWG
+//   - s.flusherWG = nil
 // - Read nextPLogOffset from s.params.SeqStorage.ReadNextPLogOffset()
 // - Use s.params.SeqStorage.ActualizeSequencesFromPLog() and s.batcher()
 // - Increment s.nextOffset